Are Microgreen Seeds Different From Regular Seeds?

 Regular Seeds in Retail Packs

-You find regular garden seeds in the garden centers, box stores, and websites containing far fewer seeds than those packaged for use as microgreens.
+You find regular garden seeds in garden centers, box stores, and websites containing far fewer seeds than those packaged for use as microgreens.

 The cost of garden seed packets is expensive compared to microgreen seeds because it is as much or more work to pack smaller quantities of seed, and the packaging and labeling can also be more expensive.

-Again, if you decide to use left over garden seeds, or find a season end sale on seeds, look closely at the packet to be sure they are not treated.
+Again, if you decide to use leftover garden seeds, or find a season-end sale on seeds, look closely at the packet to be sure they are not treated.

 Seeds Sold as Microgreen Seeds